pointwise/CaeUnsOpenFOAM/README.md

 You can now build the `CaeUnsMyOpenFOAM` plugin on your platform.
-If all builds correctly, you now have a CaeUnsMyOpenFOAM plugin that is functionally equvalent to the OpenFOAM plugin distributed with Pointwise.
+If all builds correctly, you now have a CaeUnsMyOpenFOAM plugin that is functionally equivalent to the OpenFOAM plugin distributed with Pointwise.
 You are now ready to make your changes to the CaeUnsMyOpenFOAM plugin.

 ### Closing Thoughts